ufal/npfl122/tasks/walker_hardcore.md

 environment from the [OpenAI Gym](https://gym.openai.com/).

-**Note that the penalty of `-100` on crash can discourage or even stop training, so decreasing it substantially or even setting it to `0` makes the training easier (I could not surpass return 0 with neither TD3 nor SAC with the `-100` penalty).**
+**Note that the penalty of `-100` on crash can discourage or even stop training, so overriding the reward at the end of episode to `0` (or at least descresing it substantially) makes the training considerably easier (I have not surpassed return `0` with neither TD3 nor SAC with the original `-100` penalty).**

 In ReCodEx, you are expected to submit an already trained model, which is evaluated with three seeds, each for 100 episodes with a time